Illegal sharing of files or software puts you at risk of fines, disciplinary action, and even imprisonment.

 - In 2003, four students at three universities paid settlements ranging from $12,000 to $17,000 after the Recording Industry Association of America sued them for using file-sharing software to make copyright-protected songs available for downloading.

 Educational Technology Services (ETS) policy specifies copyright infringement as:

 - The reproduction or distribution of copyrighted works, such as images, text, and software without permission from the owner

-- Allowing illegal software copying on your home computer, then connecting that computer to the UCSD network, via dial-in, Web access, or on-campus network
+- Allowing illegal software copying on your home computer, then connecting that computer to the UC San Diego network, via dial-in, Web access, or on-campus network

 What you can do to avoid copyright infringement: